hongsolos/Database-and-Client/README.md

 Fully Tested

 ```
-Please see testing folders for more information
+Please see Testing Folder for more information
 ```

 ### Future Improvement